Keyboard shortcuts

 • Running jobs outside of Slurm (local machine, cloud VMs, containers)

-• Running inside Slurm but srun is unreliable or has compatibility issues
+• Running inside Slurm but srun has compatibility issues with your environment

 Slurm Mode